Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Hamiltonization of torus actions

-\paragraph{ACKNOWLEDGMENTS.} This research was partially supported by the Mexican National Council of Science and Technology (CONACYT) under the grant CB2015 no. 258302 and the University of Sonora (UNISON) under the project no. USO315007338.
-J.C.R.P. thanks CONACyT for a postdoctoral fellowship held during the production of this work.
-E.V.B. was supported by FAPERJ grants E-26/202.411/2019 and E-26/202.412/2019.
+We are very grateful to the anonymous referees for the observations and suggested improvements on various aspects of this work.
+This research was partially supported by the Mexican National Council of Science and Technology (CONACYT) under the grant CB2015 no.~258302 and the University of Sonora (UNISON) under the project no.~USO315007338.
+J.C.R.P.\ thanks CONACyT for a postdoctoral fellowship held during the production of this work.
+E.V.B.\ was supported by FAPERJ grants E-26/202.411/2019 and E-26/202.412/2019.